idthings/csrf/README.md

 * Easy secret rotation
 * No datastore required

-#### Approach
+### Approach
 This is a, kind of, reverse HMAC header.
 Using a random token as the 'data'.

 The server side generates a random token, which is sent as a hidden form field.
 The server uses its secret to create a SHA256 hash of the random token, as a second hidden form field.
-When the form is submitted, the server re-computes the hash from the submitted form and compares.
+When the form is submitted, the server re-computes the hash of the submitted token and compares.

 The server secrets can be rotated, regularly, without breaking in-flight form requests.
 Server secrets are picked up from the env var CSRF_SALTS, a list in csv format.